-The Public Works Department is responsible for maintaining and improving park facilities.
+The City of Laurel Public Works Department is responsible for maintaining and improving park facilities.
 Public Works provides staff time and funding toward the upkeep of park facilities.
 The City of Laurel Park Board comprises volunteers who provide oversight and input on park operations, maintenance, and activities.